 Annual Conference Proposal Guidelines

-The Angela Carter Society Executive Committee welcomes a detailed proposal including a provisional budget for running the annual conference.
+If you are interested in hosting our annual conference then please email a detailed proposal to The Angela Carter Society Executive Committee, including a provisional budget.
 The proposal should be based on the following general guidelines.

 Guideline delegate numbers